 La Garoupe, French Riviera

 Some of the beaches along this stretch are private and belong to local restaurants along the beach-front.
 There is a public beach between La Joliette and Le Rocher restaurants with lounge chairs and umbrellas available to hire from mid-June through September.
+This is a sandy beach, which is good to bear in mind considering the main beach in Nice is a pebble beach.

 Views of the French Riviera from Antibes